gitpan/MooseX-Declare/README.md

 It's possible to specify options for classes:

-=over 4

-=item extends
+- extends

         class Foo extends Bar { ... }

     Sets a superclass for the class being declared.

-=item with
+- with

         class Foo with Role             { ... }
         class Foo with Role1 with Role2 { ... }
         class Foo with (Role1, Role2)   { ... }

     Applies a role or roles to the class being declared.

-=item is mutable
+- is mutable

         class Foo is mutable { ... }

     Causes the class not to be made immutable after its definition.

     Options can also be provided for anonymous classes using the same syntax:

         my $meta_class = class with Role;

-=back

-=head2 role
+## role

     role Foo { ... }